Is Paris calling your name? From flights to accommodation, car hire to tours, the team at ebookers are the ultimate travel whisperers.

 Look for a lit-up 'LIBRE' sign in the window and just put out your hand if you want to hail one of Paris' 15,000 cabs.
 Taxis are not pricey in themselves but with the city traffic, taking one during the day can quickly become a costly, and frustrating, business.

 The 16 lines and 300-odd stations of the Paris Metro are the easiest way for tourists to navigate the city.
 Running from 5 a.m. until the early hours, the service is quick and convenient and a range of ticket options are available: singles, a carnet of tickets, and multi-day tourist passes.
 The RER service, separate to the metro, runs to the suburbs and also has a number of stops in the city centre.

 Driving in Paris can be hectic but if you feel you are up to the challenge or simply wish to explore the countryside outside the city, check out our Paris car hire options.

-This family-friendly Magny-le-Hongre hotel is located on a lake, within 2 mi (3 km) of Disney Village and Disneyland® Paris.
-Aquarium Sea Life Paris and La Vallee ...
+This family-friendly Magny-le-Hongre hotel is located on a lake, within 3 mi (5 km) of Disneyland® Paris, Aquarium Sea Life Paris and La Vallee Village.
+Val ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply